marekq/lambda-podcast/readme.md

 --------------------------

-~~- Create a CloudFormation template and ZIP which would preconfigure all components for you, eliminating the need for a manual setup.
-To do so, Lambda environment variables need to be included as parameters for the podcast instead of having to modify variables by hand in the Python source code.~~
+- Create a CloudFormation template and ZIP which would preconfigure all components for you, eliminating the need for a manual setup.
+To do so, Lambda environment variables need to be included as parameters for the podcast instead of having to modify variables by hand in the Python source code.

-~~- Cache the results from ID3 analysis into DynamoDB so files dont need to be analyzed every time the podcast is regenerated.
-This will drive down cost and makes the tool a lot more scalable.~~
+- Cache the results from ID3 analysis into DynamoDB so files dont need to be analyzed every time the podcast is regenerated.
+This will drive down cost and makes the tool a lot more scalable.